Setting Database Owner and Security Administration Permissions

 In the Login – New dialog box, under Select a Page, choose Server Roles.
 Select the sysadmin check box.

-Choose OK to close the Login – New dialog box.
+Choose the OK button to close the Login – New dialog box.

 When administrators create Microsoft Dynamics NAV databases in the Microsoft Dynamics NAV development environment, the account running Microsoft Dynamics NAV Server is automatically granted the db_owner database role for these databases.